Mrif123/OIBSIP/README.md

 Random Forest Algorithm:Random Forest Algorithm Classifies the species based on the number of estimators and also both these algorithms are effective and efficient for the Classification tasks.

+Also designed a Graphical User Interface with Python Tkinter for effective user experience and better visualization for the prediction it is displayed below:

 ![Screenshot (207)](https://github.com/user-attachments/assets/69fdebd8-da2c-4bff-894b-dc1022f8a6f6)